jazzband/wagtailmenus/docs/source/rendering_menus/custom_templates.rst

             └── level_2.html  # Used by the {% sub_menu %} tag for the 2nd level

-Or, if the ``info`` menu only needed to show a single level of links, you might structure things more simply, like so:
+Or, if the ``info`` menu only needed to show a single level of links, you might prefer to keep things simple, like so:
 ::

     templates